DarrelA/starter-go-postgresql/docs/notes/architectural_patterns.md

   - Defines use cases and services that leverage the core domain logic.
   - **Ports** are part of this layer, providing an abstraction over the core domain logic.
 - **Infrastructure Layer**:
+  - Contains **adapters** that interact with external systems.
+    - **Inbound Adapters**:
+      - Handle incoming requests from external sources such as web controllers, message listeners, or API gateways.
+      - Translate external inputs into actions that the application layer can process by invoking the appropriate use cases.
+    - **Outbound Adapters**:
-  - Contains **adapters** that interact with external systems such as databases, web services, and user interfaces.
+      - Handle outgoing requests to external systems such as databases, third-party services, or other external APIs.
+      - Implement the outbound ports to translate application layer requests into actions that can be understood and processed by external systems.
-  - Implements the ports defined in the application layer to facilitate communication with the external world.
+  - Contains **implementations of the ports (interfaces)** defined in the application layer to facilitate communication with the external world.
   - Provides technical capabilities required by the application layer.

 ## Benefits of Hexagonal Architecture